margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * bear witness to Truth

-"If Spirit or the pwoer of divine Love bear witness to the truth, this is the ultimatum, the scientific way, and the healing is instantaneous."
+"If Spirit or the power of divine Love bear witness to the truth, this is the ultimatum, the scientific way, and the healing is instantaneous."

 ## Week of January 25, 2020 - 'Love' - Inspiring Passages ##